 Our School is also ranked 8th nationally for research quality in the '2014 Research Excellence Framework'', and we currently hold a Bronze Award in Athena Swan.

-When studying for a first degree, you have a choice among our three-year BSc (Bachelor of Science) degrees in Computer Science, Software Engineering and Artificial Intelligence.
-We also offer a four-year MEng and MSci programme.
-Please see Undergraduate Degrees for more information on the different undergraduate degree choices and how to apply for a place to study.
+When studying for a first degree, you have a choice among our three-year BSc (Bachelor of Science) degrees in Computer Science, and four-year MEng and MSci programmes.

-If you already have (or will soon graduate with) a very good first degree and are interested in pursuing research, you can apply for studying for a PhD with us.
+If you already have (or will soon graduate with) a very good first degree and are interested in pursuing research, you can apply to study for a PhD with us.
 Admission for doctoral study is in some ways similar to that for a Masters degree, but more individual, as a research area needs to be agreed.
-Please see PhD in Computer Science for details.

 The University encourages students to choose a programme to suit their future aspirations.
-As well as excellent teaching, we provide comprehensive careers support for graduates to enter into the computing and information technology industries.
-Over 89%* of our students secure a graduate level job in industry within six months of graduating.
+As well as excellent teaching and research, we provide comprehensive careers support for graduates to enter into the computing and information technology industries.
+93%* of our students secure a graduate level job in industry after studying with us.

 Computer Science Brochures

 You can view a copy of our dedicated brochures below: